Alanaktion/Gallery/readme.md

 0.5 (upcoming)

 - List images and files in subdirectories
+- Clean up file listing
-- Add file type icons (if practical)
+- Add file type icons (if practical, they will bloat the code)

+0.4.1

+- Generated thumbnails are now stored in a directory
+- Added thumbnail directory hiding for Windows/Linux/Mac/UNIX
+- Added option to customize window/tab title
+- Removed option to cache all thumbnails in a single file (performance issues)

 0.4